jamiewessels/Philly_Food_Access/README.md

 ---

 ## Questions to Explore
+#TODO: should I delete questions I didn't end up exploring?

-1. Is there a difference in mean poverty level between areas that have access to a supermarket and areas that do not have access to a supermarket?
+1. Is there a difference in poverty level between areas that have access to a supermarket and areas that do not have access to a supermarket?
-    * "Access" = there is a supermarket within 0.5 miles walking distance

-1. Is there a difference in the mean vehicle availability between areas that have access to supermarkets and those that do not?
+1. Is there a difference in vehicle availability between areas that have access to supermarkets and those that do not?

-1. Is there a difference in the mean number of high produce supply stores based on poverty classification?
+1. Is there a difference in the percentage of high produce supply stores based on poverty classification?
-    * High poverty: >20% of the residents' incomes fall below the Federal Poverty Line

-1. Is there a difference in the mean number of low produce supply stores based on poverty classification?
+1. Is there a difference in the number of low produce supply stores based on poverty classification?

 ---